 ERHC's Oil and Gas Exploration Interests in Chad

-The government of Chad formally awarded the company the oil block for exploration and development in June 2011, following several months of negotiation.
-A Production Sharing Contract was signed in July 2011.
-In April 2014 ERHC received the arrêté (decree) of the President of Chad giving presidential seal of approval to the Company's retention of oil exploration Block BDS 2008 and its voluntary relinquishment of the Manga and Chari-Ouest III Blocks.
-The ratified documents of approval are posted to the Company’s website here and here.
+During the quarter ended March 31, 2014, the Company received the arrêté (decree) of the President of Chad giving presidential seal of approval to the Company’s request to obtain oil exploration Block BDS 2008 and its voluntary relinquishment of the Manga and Chari-Ouest III Blocks.

 More about ERHC Energy's operations: